Undergraduate program FAQ

 Does ASU have an active accounting student organization that I may become involved with?

-Yes, there is an active chapter of Beta Alpha Psi , the primary accounting student organization.
-The primary objective of Beta Alpha Psi is to encourage and give recognition to scholastic and professional excellence in the business information field.
-This includes promoting the study and practice of accounting, finance and information systems; providing opportunities for self-development, service and association among members and practicing professionals, and encouraging a sense of ethical, social, and public responsibility.
+Founded in 1919, Beta Alpha Psi (BAP) is an honor organization for financial information students and professionals.
+There are over 300 chapters on college and university campuses with over 300,000 members initiated since BAP's formation.
+The primary objective of BAP is to encourage and give recognition to scholastic and professional excellence in the business information field.
+This includes: promoting the study and practice of accounting, finance and information systems, providing opportunities for self-development, service and association among members and practicing professionals, and encouraging a sense of ethical, social, and public responsibility.